eikowagenknecht/lootscraper/README.md

 ## Current status

-Version 2.0 of this project has been released on 2025-02-07.

-Currently the stable instance is still running on version 1.14.3 and only the development instance is running on version 2.0.x.
-Once the development instance has been running stable for a while, the stable instance will be updated as well.
+**LootScraper 2.0 Released on 2025-02-10**: LootScraper has been completely rewritten in TypeScript for better performance and reliability.
+The biggest new feature: Epic Mobile Games Store support!
+You'll now get notifications for free games on iOS and Android through Epic's platform.
+Everything should run a bit faster now.

-But even after that, there may still be some bugs, so please report them if you find any.
+There may still be some bugs, so please report them if you find any.

+Happy looting! 🎮

 ## Public feeds / channels / bots